 Fast forward a decade.
 As we were planning the Spring 2017 Talking Points Conference, that image of bridging two worlds came back to mind.
 I knew I wanted to host a conference to highlight the task and the challenge of grasping and communicating the ancient context of a passage in a way that is both interesting and applicable to listeners today.
 I wanted to support preachers in this incredible task.

 At GRTS, our Bible professors have specialized in and are passionate about connecting to the historical and cultural background of Scripture (it’s become a defining feature of our programs).
 I learn something every time I get into a conversation with them.
 And when I’m able to fill the pulpit myself and wrestle with God’s Word for us today, I can’t help but be gripped by how crucial it is for us to do this well.

 If you are a preacher, if aspire to be a preacher, or if you are interested in how to apply the Bible, I invite you to join us on March 14, 2017.
-Drs.
-Jonathan Greer and Tim Gombis will dive deep into Old Testament and New Testament backgrounds, and five experienced preachers from diverse ministry settings will give mini-sermons to illustrate, encourage and inspire.
+Dr. Jonathan Greer will dive deep into Old Testament backgrounds and five experienced preachers from diverse ministry settings will give mini-sermons to illustrate, encourage and inspire.
 They will also dialogue about practical ways to communicate the background of a passage and resources they have found most helpful.

 Your tool kit will expand, and your soul will be encouraged.
 Hope to see you there.

 - Registration: $30 General Public; $15 Student Rate (Register with code “CUstudent”)